-The infographic further builds on FA guidance to coaches and managers working across the adult football pyramid, advising them on how to support the mental wellbeing of their players.
-It allows clubs to add their name and pledge to join us in highlighting that sport can play a huge role in tackling stigma and its effects by:
+The PDF, which can be found below, allows clubs to add their name and pledge to join us in highlighting that sport can play a huge role in tackling stigma and its effects by:

 * breaking down boundaries between people with and without mental health problems